 The Act replaced incentive bonuses to states for a decrease in the illegitimacy rate with healthy marriage promotion and responsible fatherhood grants, and limited the use of funds for (1) demonstration projects designed to test the effectiveness of tribal governments or consortia in coordinating the provision of child welfare services to tribal families at risk of child abuse or neglect; and (2) activities promoting responsible fatherhood.
 It made appropriations for FY2006-FY2010.

-Child Care - The Act made appropriations for FY2006-FY2010 for entitlement grants to states for child care.
+Child Care - The Act made appropriations for FY2006-FY2010 for Child Care Development Fund block grants to states for child care.